 Andres Esteban Toro, the driver of the Lamborghini and Lloyd's brother-in-law, is facing criminal charges for vehicular homicide, drunken-driving manslaughter and drunken-driving serious bodily injury from the incident.

 Reports indicate that the crash took place at approximately 2 a.m.
 The Lamborghini was traveling at 120 mph when it went airborne for roughly 100 yards, finally slamming into the back of an SUV stopped at a red light.
-Toro and the third passenger, Raul Alonzo, were both seriously injured in the crash while Lloyd was killed.
+Toro and the third passenger, Raul Alonzo, both suffered serious personal injuries in the crash while Lloyd was killed.

 Lloyd's widow, Solange Sandy Lloyd, brought the civil action on behalf of herself, Lloyd's estate and the couples two sons, ages 1 and 5 years old.